Andre-Gl/electron-panel/README.md

 Panels are typically used for auxillary windows and do not activate the application – as such they can appear ontop of other apps in the same way as Spotlight or 1Password, for example.

-NOTE: Only MacOS impelmentation for now.
+NOTE: Only MacOS implementation for now.

 ## Usage
 Base Api is based on BrowserWindow.